ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 | project FolderPath, FileName, SHA1, InitiatingProcessFolderPath, InitiatingProcessFileName, InitiatingProcessSHA1
 ```

-Use the **SHA1** or the **InitiatingProcessSHA1** in the results to search for the file using the universal search bar in Windows Defender Security Center.
+Use the **SHA1** or the **InitiatingProcessSHA1** in the results to search for the file using the universal search bar in Microsoft Defender Security Center.